danmbrown/city-of-whispers/Moves.md

 ### Reveal a Secret
 When you reveal a secret to someone, lose the Tie if it's about them.
 Otherwise, mark Heat.

-- With a Social Interaction Move, resolve the original move, but pick one additional Reaction, from the list below.
+- With a Social Interaction Move, resolve the original move, but pick one additional Reaction from the list below.
 - In other circumstances, pick one Reaction from the list below.

 #### Reactions